chuanqisun/blog/src/posts/20250806-vibe-coding-mit-course-catalog.md

 MIT's [official course catalog](https://student.mit.edu/catalog/index.cgi) runs on what appears to be a [CGI script](https://en.wikipedia.org/wiki/Common_Gateway_Interface) that dates back to the 1990s.
 You cannot search as you type.
 The popular student-built alternative, [Hydrant](https://hydrant.mit.edu/), offers decent search but displays one course at a time.
 Neither tool works well for browsing or screening multiple options simultaneously.
 More importantly, both tools remain stubbornly human-centric in an age where LLMs should help us make better decisions.

 I built [Courseek](https://chuanqisun.github.io/courseek/) to solve this problem while testing how far I could push AI-assisted development.
 GitHub Copilot had become an expensive alternative to autocompleting functions and generating boilerplate.
-Could I flip the relationship entirely and dispatch goals directly to a coding LLM?
+Could I go all in on vibe-coding this time?
+In addition, I want to test whether LLM can successfully use my personal [(Un)framework](./20250704-unframework.md).
+It would be nice to break free from always using React and Tailwind.

+Spoiler alert: it works!

 ## Proof of Concept